ORB-HD/deface/README.md

     $ deface myvideos/vid1.mp4

-This will show you a live preview of the output and write the the output video to the new file `myvideos/vid1_anonymized.mp4`.
+This will write the the output to the new video file `myvideos/vid1_anonymized.mp4`.

 ### Live capture demo